Chun5/works/index.rst

 Will technical writers be replaced by AI？
 ==========================================
-What do we imply when reviewing a technical document?
+What do we consider when reviewing a technical document?
 ======
 How big is the communication gap between developers and writers?
 ======